rxavier/poniard/README.md

 # Introduction
 > A poniard /ˈpɒnjərd/ or poignard (Fr.) is a long, lightweight thrusting knife ([Wikipedia](https://en.wikipedia.org/wiki/Poignard))

-Poniard is a scikit-learn companion library that tries to streamline the process of trying out different machine learning models and comparing them.
+Poniard is a scikit-learn companion library that streamlines the process of fitting different machine learning models and comparing them.
 It is meant to measure how "challenging" a problem/dataset is, which types of models work well for the task, and help decide which algorithm to choose.

 This is not meant to be end to end solution, and you definitely should keep on working on your models after you are done with Poniard.